How to rotate a video on a Mac

 Press Rotate

-Crisp rotates on-device with hardware encoding, keeps the audio, and saves the result beside your original — watermark-free.
+Crisp rotates on-device with hardware encoding, keeps the audio, and saves the result beside your original: one-time.
 Staged several clips?
-It rotates each one in the same batch.
+Crisp Pro rotates each one in the same batch (batch is part of the one-time $129 Pro unlock; one file at a time is free).

 Why the same clip looks sideways in only some apps